reverside/basic-assignment/README.md

 * You will be evaluated over the assignment given, you will find the assignemnt in assignment.text file here.
 * Your score will based on your understanding over scm, build tool and unit testing practices
 * Standard practices, design practices and clean code practices followed will also impact will score
-* For every mistake or violation of the rule or bad practice you will get -1 score
+* For every mistake or violation of the rule or bad practice you will get -1 point
-* you must score zero to clear this level  and you may get max 2 chances to clear this level.
+* You must score zero to clear this level  and you may get max 2 chances to clear this level.

 #### Tools & Technology :